chelnak/vRAAPIClient/docs/catalog_service.md

                     it will default to 20.

 By default this function will return a table containing the id and name of the resource.
-This can be changed by adding the show parameter as follows
+This can be changed by adding the show parameter as follows:

 ```
 resources = client.getAllResources(show='json')